SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Ex attack eagles cannot be disabled until one second after spawning
  - Ex eagle spirits can be grazed
  - Ex eagle kill reward is decreased
+ - Ex attack will spawn a couple normal eagle spirits

 Suika:
  - Spell card boss health is increased